ImaginariumLabs/size-harmony-hub/APIwidget/docs/user-guides/USER_GUIDE.md

 2. Select "Appearance" from the settings menu
 3. Choose from the following options:
    - **Theme**: Dark or light
-   - **Size**: Compact, small, medium, or large
+   - **Size**: Custom size with free resizing
    - **Transparency**: Adjust the widget transparency
    - **Always on Top**: Toggle whether the widget stays on top of other windows
+   - **Glass Morphism Effect**: Adjust the blur and transparency of the glass effect

-### Position
+### Position and Layout

-The widget remembers its position between sessions.
-To reset the position:

-1. Click the gear icon on the widget to open settings
-2. Select "Position" from the settings menu
-3. Click "Reset Position" to move the widget to the default position
+Widgets remember their positions between sessions.
+To manage widget layouts:

+1. Navigate to the Floating Widgets page from the main dashboard
+2. Select a layout mode (Free, Grid, or Line)
+3. Add, remove, or rearrange widgets as needed
+4. Save your configuration as a preset for future use
+5. To reset all widget positions, click "Reset Layout"

 ## Application Settings